aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 String connectionUrl = "jdbc:aws-wrapper:mysql://writer-instance-1.com,reader-instance-1.com,reader-instance-2.com/database-name"
 ```

-Additionally, you should avoid using the Aurora host list plugin and the failover plugin in this scenario, as they are designed to specifically operate against Aurora databases.
+Additionally, you should avoid using the Aurora host list plugin and the failover plugin in this scenario, as they are designed to operate against Aurora databases only.

 ### Limitations

 #### General plugin limitations

-When a Statement or ResultSet object is created, it is internally bound to the physical database connection established at the time of object creation.
+When a Statement or ResultSet object is created, it is internally bound to the physical database connection established at that moment.
 There is no standard JDBC functionality to change the underlying connection used by Statement or ResultSet objects.
 Consequently, even if the read-write plugin switches the internal connection, any Statements/ResultSets created before this event will continue using the old database connection.
 This  bypasses any desired functionality provided by the read-write plugin.
 To prevent these scenarios, an exception will be thrown if your code uses any Statements/ResultSets created before a change in internal connection.
 To solve this problem, please ensure you create new Statement/ResultSet objects after each change in internal connection.
 See the section on [scenarios that cause a change in internal connection](#scenarios-that-cause-a-change-in-internal-connection) for more info.

-#### Reader load balancing limitations
+#### Multi-statement SQL limitations with reader load balancing

 When reader load balancing is enabled and autocommit is off, the read-write splitting plugin will analyze SQL statements executed to determine if `COMMIT`, `ROLLBACK` or `ABORT` are executed.
 In addition to `commit()` and `rollback()`, these statements indicate a transaction boundary.
 This analysis does not support SQL strings containing multiple statements.
 If your SQL strings use `COMMIT`, `ROLLBACK`, or `ABORT` and they contain multiple statements, we recommend that you do not enable reader load balancing as the plugin will not detect the transaction boundary if these keywords are not the first statement.

-#### Session State Limitations
+#### Session state limitations

 There are many session state attributes that can change during a session, and many ways to change them.
 Consequently, the read-write splitting plugin has limited support for transferring session state between connections.
 The following attributes will be automatically transferred when switching connections: